Tracee Ellis Ross Rocks Fierce Red Lip At 2017 Golden Globes — See Her Fresh-Faced Look

 Golden Globe Awards’ Best Dressed — See The Amazing Red Carpet Fashion

-Tracee’s minimal, natural look made her face stand out without taking away from her eye-catching dress.
-She rocked thick brows thanks to L’Oreal Paris and their brow stylist frame and set.
-Here eyes popped with L’Oreal Paris’ colour riche nude intense palette, infallible sculpt liquid eyeliner, voluminous mascara primer and carbon black.

 We’re so envious of Tracee’s clear and glowing complexion and L’Oreal Paris made her face look flawless.
-Jamie used their visible life radiance booster.
-Next, she used the infallible total coverage foundation, blend artist contour blender and foundation blender.
-After that, she used true match lumi liquid glow illuminator in rose, the infallible pain blush palette, and she topped off the look with true match powder!
-Tracee’s look was completed with L’Oreal Paris’ infallible paint lip #322 and #324.
+Jamie used their Visible Lift Radiance Booster.
+Next, she used the Infallible Total Coverage Foundation, Infallible Blend Artist Contour Blender and Foundation Blender.
+After that, she used True Match Lumi Liquid Glow Illuminator in Rose, the Infallible Paint Blush Palette, and she topped off the look with True Match Powder!
+Tracee’s look was completed with L’Oreal Paris’ Infallible Paint Lip #322 and #324.
 Jamie actually blended the colors together on her hand to make a red-orange color that was simply stunning!

 HollywoodLifers, how stunning did Tracee look?!
 Tell us below!